 Remember DF is on the rise globally, and you are at risk in any tropical climate.
 If symptoms show up after you return home from a tropical climate, make sure you tell your doctor where you've been, because being unfamiliar with DF they may not consider it in their diagnosis unless alerted to the possibility.

 Best treatment is prevention.
-See WorldNomads advice on avoiding vector borne disease here: http://journals.worldnomads.com/safetyhub/story/52684/Worldwide/Dengue-Fever-Fastest-Growing-Vector-Borne-Disease about 8 years ago
+See WorldNomads advice on avoiding vector borne disease here: http://journals.worldnomads.com/safetyhub/story/52684/Worldwide/Dengue-Fever-Fastest-Growing-Vector-Borne-Disease over 8 years ago

 Some additional information for you on DF testing, and this is News released just this month (September 2010).
 There's now a simple test kit which can detect all 4 serotypes of DF in a single test (whereas 4 tests had to be done in the past).